 Savory sausage and herbs paired with sweet caramelized onions in the quiche of our dreams.
 Under a perfect layer of cheese of course.
-This quiche is delicious, awesome, glorious.
+This Sausage and Caramelized Onion Quiche is delicious, awesome, glorious.
 Everything you want quiche to be.

 Holy moly am I proud of this recipe.
 Guys, this may be… dare I say …perfect?
 It is that good.
 SO good.
 So insanely good.
 The flavors with the cheese and herbs, sausage and divinely sweet caramelized onions, combine to be amazing.
 My bestest best so far.
 By far.